FrankSzendzielarz/AlgorandVisualStudio/ContractDevelopment/SmartContracts.md

-While the basic Smart Contract class can be invoked using Application Call transactions, this is not the most convenient way to work, and will not be the best supported by AlgoStudio.
+While the basic Smart Contract class can be invoked using Application Call transactions, this is not the most convenient way to work, and will not be the best supported by Algorand for Visual Studio.
 For a more C# developer friendly way of approaching things, please see the section on [Contracts as Classes](ContractsAsClasses.md)